What to do in Orange?

 A unique heritage

-The Grand Hôtel d’Orange is ideally located in the city so that you can easily reach the many Roman remains and historical monuments of the city on foot.
-The two most important witnesses of the Roman era of the city are the Arc de Triomphe and the Théâtre Antique, classified as world heritage by UNESCO and only 1min30 walk from the hotel.
+The Grand Hôtel d'Orange is ideally located in the city, allowing you to easily reach the many Roman remains and historical monuments on foot.
+The two most important witnesses of the Roman era in the city are the Arc de Triomphe and the Ancient Theatre, both classified as UNESCO World Heritage sites and only a 1.5-minute walk from the hotel.

 So many reasons to extend your stay at the Grand Hôtel d'Orange.

-For your travels and/or visits, think “ecomobility”: bicycle, electric bike, city bus, little tourist train...
-You will limit your impact on the planet while discovering the charms of our heritage.
+For your transportation and/or visits, think "eco-mobility": bicycle, electric bike, city bus, or the little tourist train...
+You’ll reduce your environmental impact while discovering the charms of our heritage.

 The Orange Market Perfumes and colors of Provence